QingqiShi/COMSM0104-Web-Technologies/README.md

 Requires NodeJS and NPM.

 ## Usages
-Use the following command in the terminal to install Node modules:
+Navigate to the base folder of the repository in the terminal, and use the following command to install Node modules:

         > npm install

+Navigate to the express folder:

+        > cd express

+Use npm to install modules again:

+        > npm install

+Navigate back to the base folder:

+        > cd ../

 Then use the following to start a local server on http://localhost:8080: